Code-Institute-Submissions/ms1-the_rolls/README.md

             - Placeholder text is provided in the address and message inputs to provide extra information.
             - The phone number input in the form has a pattern attribute applied to it to require 10 or more numbers to suit Irish phone numbers.
 Allowing 10 or more numbers lets the user enter a foreign phone number if needed.
             - Once the form is correctly filled out it may be submitted, otherwise a warning will appear on the relevant input that has not been correctly filled.
+            - Only when the form is filled out correctly will the 'Thank You' modal appear after clicking on Enquire Now.
             - When the form is submitted a modal fades in and thanks the user for submitting an enquiry and giving them a timeframe for when to expect a reply.
             - As the modal fades in the form's previously inputted values are reset.
             - The modal can be closed by clicking in any of the dark space or clicking on the close button.